 In some levels you will encounter blinking blue dots on the floor.
-You can activate them with the right combination of shogun stones, whereupon they usually do something useful, like opening doors or creating bridges.
+They can be activated with the right combination of shogun stones, whereupon they usually do something useful like opening doors or creating bridges.

-You can activate a small blinking dot by moving a shogun stone with a small hole on top of it.
+A small blinking dot is activated by moving a shogun stone with a small hole on top of it.
 To activate the bigger dots a single shogun stone is not sufficient.
-Instead, you must properly stack two or three shogun stones by pushing stones with small holes into stones with larger holes.
-If you want to activate a medium-sized dot, for example, you first must place a shogun stone with a medium-sized hole on it, then push a small-holed stone into the bigger one.
+Instead, you have to properly stack two or three shogun stones by pushing stones with small holes into stones with larger holes.
+If you want to activate a medium sized dot, for example, you have to first place a shogun stone with a medium sized hole on it and then push a small-holed stone into the bigger one.